rolemadelen/minimalist-blog/src/blog/k.md

 ## Creating a Card UI

-I created a component called `Card` that accepts two values: the Pokemon name and the image.
+I created a component called `Card` that accepts two values: the Pokémon name and the image.

 ```tsx
 <Card name={POKEMON_NAME} image={POKEMON_IMG_PATH} />